0x19/gofo/README.md

 ### Running behind NAT?

-Well that's easy now days :) You can always use [Ngrok](https://ngrok.com/)!
+Well that's easy today :) You can always use [Ngrok](https://ngrok.com/)!
 It's free can very efficiently tunnel out your local machine.
 As well written in [Go](https://golang.org/)

 ### Example